 Piano, woodwind, classical guitar, speech, vocal, musical theatre, brass, strings, music composition, chamber, choral (community and school, percussion and choral speech.
 ALL classes at the Provincial Level are solo except for Chamber Group, Choral and Choral Speech classes.

 Festival Attendance Information

 Where and when is the Provincial Festival?

-The Provincial Festival is held in Edmonton.
-The Choral Festival is May 28 - 30, 2017.
-Performances are in McDougall United Church, 10025—101 St. The Solos, Ensembles and Choral Speech takes place May 28 - June 3, 2017 at Grant MacEwan Conservatory of Music at 10050 McDonald Drive (Alberta College) and the McDougall United Church.
+The Provincial Festival is held in Edmonton from May 26 - June 1, 2019.
+Performances are in McDougall United Church, 10025—101 St. and Grant MacEwan Conservatory of Music at 10050 McDonald Drive (Alberta College).
 The locations are neighboring buildings.

 View Larger Map